k-tech-italy/krm3/docs/guides/user/entry.md

 # # How to add Day Entry as Holiday, Sick Day, Leave, Rest.

-Click on the relevant day, a Day Entry popup ox will be displayed.
+Click on the relevant day, a Day Entry popup box will be displayed.
 From here, you can select, Holiday, Sick Day (for the UK workers taking half a day sick leave, you will need to add how much time was sick in the comments section), Leave and Rest.

 <img src="./assets/2025-07-08-16-51-32-image.png" style="width: 60%; display: block; margin: auto;">